wiedehopf/readsb/README.md

       --write-globe-history=<dir>
                              Extended Globe History
       --write-json=<dir>     Periodically write json output to <dir>
-      --write-json-binCraft-only=<n>
+      --aircraft-json-seen-by-list
+                             Write receiver ids of receivers who have seen an aircraft to aircraft.json
+      --aircraft-json-seen-by-list-timeout=<timeout>
+                             Remove receiver id from the list if there was no update for more than <timeout> seconds
+                             (int, default: 3 s, set 0 to disable timeout) --write-json-binCraft-only=<n>
                              Use only binary binCraft format for globe files (1), for aircraft.json as well (2)